AryanTapre/guess-/README.md

 - A toogle `gameplay` variable is used to decide whether user should play the game or not
 - Following are list of functions encompasses building the game

-  - validateUserInput
+  - validateUserInput:-
-   $~~~~$ perform some sort of validation such as user guess should ranges between 1 and 100, be a number and etc..
+    perform some sort of validation such as user guess should ranges between 1 and 100, be a number and etc..

-  - validateGuess
+  - validateGuess:-
+    this function give directions to user so that they can guess the target
   - displayGuess
   - displayMessage
   - endGame